MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-edr.md

 ## In this section
 Topic | Description
 :---|:---
-[Alerts queue](alerts-queue-endpoint-detection-response.md)| View the alerts surfaced in Windows Defender Security Center.
+[Alerts queue](alerts-queue-endpoint-detection-response.md)| View the alerts surfaced in Microsoft Defender Security Center.
 [Machines list](machines-view-overview-windows-defender-advanced-threat-protection.md) | Learn how you can view and manage the machines list, manage machine groups, and investigate machine related alerts.
 [Take response actions](response-actions-windows-defender-advanced-threat-protection.md)| Take response actions on machines and files to quickly respond to detected attacks and contain threats.
 [Query data using advanced hunting](advanced-hunting-windows-defender-advanced-threat-protection.md)| Proactively hunt for possible threats across your organization using a powerful search and query tool.